HamSCI/PSWS_Documentation/Grape_Gen1_PSWS/README.md

 ## Second release - FLDIGI-4.1.13
 - based on modified version of FLDIGI 4.1.13
 - file structure based off of /home/pi/PSWS/...
+- bashrc (stored as .bashrc in home directory) added with new aliases